How to Become a Police Detective in 5 Steps

 To become a police detective, you should be at least 21 years old and hold a high school diploma.
 Some college can be useful for career advancement.
 For instance, to work with the FBI you'll need to have a bachelor's degree.
 Studying law enforcement or criminal justice can be helpful preparation.

-According to the U.S. Bureau of Labor Statistics (BLS), police detectives are expected to have a 17% employment increase between 2008-2018 (www.bls.gov).
-An additional 18,700 job openings are anticipated.
-In 2009 the average salary for detectives was $65,860, and the highest concentration of detectives was in New Mexico.
+According to the U.S. Bureau of Labor Statistics (BLS), detectives and criminal investigators are expected to have only a 2% employment increase between 2012-2022, and an additional 2,300 job openings are anticipated (www.bls.gov).
+In 2013, BLS data showed the average salary for detectives and criminal investigators was $79,030, and the highest concentration of these professionals was in Washington, DC.

 Step 2: Complete High School